mladenjovanovic/shorts/README.md

 #> [1] 1.210935 1.897021 2.521028 3.122008 4.299243 5.466324
 ```

-To create a simple plot of the model residuals, use S3 `plot()` method:
+To create a simple plot use S3 `plot()` method.
+There are four type
+options: “model” (default), “kinematics-time”, “kinematics-distance”, or
+“residuals”:

 ``` r
 plot(kimberley_profile) +